Dark Harbor

-Dark Harbor is a 1998 film directed by Adam Coleman Howard starring Alan Rickman, Norman Reedus and Polly Walker.
+Dark Harbor is a 1998 thriller film directed by Adam Coleman Howard starring Alan Rickman, Norman Reedus and Polly Walker.

 Plot

 David Weinberg (Alan Rickman), a lawyer in his 50s, and his much younger wife Alexis (Polly Walker), drive through a torrential rainstorm to get the last ferry to their private island.
 They catch sight of an injured young man (Norman Reedus) at the side of the road, whom they reluctantly drive to the nearest town.

 Having missed their ferry, the couple checks into a motel, and take the next day's ferry.
-The young man (never named in the course of the film), is also on the ferry, though they do not meet.
+The young man (never named in the film), is also on the ferry, though they do not meet.

 David and Alexis have a troubled seven-year marriage, punctuated by miscommunication and missed opportunities.
 In an attempt to make up for his displays of temper, David arranges a romantic sailing excursion, but this goes terribly wrong when they encounter a fogbank and run aground.
 They find the young man camping on the shore, and are invited, after an initial misunderstanding, to share his fire.
 David recruits his assistance with ungrounding the sailboat, and invites him into his home.

 That evening, Alexis dreams that she has taken a blanket to the young man and that her husband has attacked her in a fit of jealousy.
 In the morning, the couple discovers that he has made them a lovely breakfast, and it transpires that David has actually delivered the blanket to him.

 David invites the young man to stay for dinner that night to sample his own cooking in a challenge, then leaves to play golf.
 Alexis and the man waste time together while downing a bottle of whiskey, talking about themselves and dressing up for fun in the boat house.
 He explains that he is a poet, but that he is unable to write and shows Alexis his work, all in different handwriting.
 He persuades her to take dictation of a quite dark poem describing drowning.
 Eventually they go off on a wild mushroom hunting walk in the nearby woods, and Alexis stops the young man from consuming a mushroom that she says would have killed him in a minute.
 She then shows him how to tell the difference between the lethal mushroom he almost ate, and one that looks almost identical, but is in fact an aphrodisiac.
 After failing to convince her to eat the aphrodisiac mushroom, they return home, where he apologises.